Raku/Documentable/README.md

 #### Str \$.kind

-One of the following values: `language`, `programs` or `type`.
+This value is highly used in the documentation process, it can take six different values: `[language programs type syntax reference routine]`.

+The first three ones are **only** set when the source pod files are processed (see [process-pod-dir](#method-process-pod-dir) and [process-pod-source](#method-process-pod-source)).
+In this case, the value of `kind` can tell you where this pod source comes from.

+`syntax` and `routine` values are only set by [find-definitions](#method-find-definitions), as result of calling [classify-index](#method-classify-index).

+`reference` is only set by [register-reference](#method-register-reference), whenever a new reference element is found.

 #### Str @.subkinds

 Can take one of the following values: `<infix prefix postfix circumfix postcircumfix listop sub method term routine trait submethod constant variable twigil declarator quote>`.

-In addition, it can take the value of the meta part in a `X<>` definition, which is unambiguous.
+In addition, it can take the value of the meta part in a `X<>` definition, which is unambiguous (see [find-definitions](#method-find-definitions)).

 #### Str @.categories

-It is assigned with what `classify-index` returns.
-Its value will be one of the following (\$subkind is obtained using `parse-definition`):
+It is assigned with what [classify-index](#method-classify-index) returns.
+Its value will be one of [this list](https://gist.github.com/antoniogamiz/b01f8e088501d5736c4c9194eb6a0671).

-If `$subkind` is one of `<infix prefix postfix circumfix postcircumfix listop>`, `@categories` will be set to `operator`.
-Otherwise, it will be set to `$subkind`.
+In addition, if the `Perl6::Documentable` object comes from a type pod source, this category will be replaced by the information given by `Perl6::TypeGraph` (see [process-pod-source](#method-process-pod-source)).

 #### Str \$.name

 Name of the Pod.
 Usually is set to the filename without the file extension `.pod6`.

-If it's a definition, it will be set to the value correspondent to `$name` returned by `parse-definition-header`.
+If it's a definition, it will be set to `$name` (part of what [parse-definition-header](#method-parse-definition-header) returns).

 #### Str \$.url